lorellav/DeXTER-DeepTextMiner/README.md

 ORG -> Organization
 ```

 The NER algorithm retrieved 547,667 entities, which occurred 1,296,318 times across the ten titles.
 Users are free to choose which deep learning algorithm to use to perform NER.
+The code and the scripts used to perform this step can be found in the dediacted folder of this repository.

 ## 4.1 Critical intervention
 A close analysis of the entities revealed a number of issues which required a manipulation of the output.
 These issues included: entities that had been assigned the wrong tag (e.g., New York - PER), multiple entities referring to the same entity (e.g., Woodraw Wilson, President Woodraw Wilson), elements wrongfully tagged as entities (e.g., venerdi ‘Friday’ - ORG).
 Therefore, a list of these exceptions was compiled and the results adjusted accordingly.
 Once the data were modified, the data-set counted 521,954 unique entities which occurred 1,205,880 times.
 This action required a combination of expert knowledge and technical ability as the entities had to be carefully analysed and historically triangulated in order to make informed decisions on how to intervene on the output without introducing errors.
 Although time-consuming and in principle optional, this **critical** evaluation intervention nevertheless significantly improved the accuracy of the tags thus overall increasing the quality of the NER output in preparation for the following stages of the enrichment, thus adding more value to the user’s experience for access and reuse.
 It is therefore a highly recommended operation.
+The code and the scripts used to perform this step can be found in the dediacted folder of this repository.

 ## 5. Geo-coding
 The relevance of geo-coding for digital heritage collections lies in what has been referred to as Spatial turn, the study of space and place as distinct entities in
 that it sees place as created through social experiences and can therefore be both real and imagined whereas space is essentially geographic.
 Based on Geographic Information Systems (GIS), locations in data-sets are geo-coded and displayed on a map.
 Especially in the case of large collections with hundreds of thousands of geographical entities, the visualisation is believed to help scholars access the different layers of information that may be behind geo-references.
 The theoretical relevance of using NER to enrich digital heritage collections lies precisely in its great potential for discovering the cultural significance underneath referential units and how that may have changed over time.
 A challenge posed to digital heritage scholars is that of the language of the collection.
 In the case of *ChroniclItaly 3.0*, for example, almost all choices
 made by the researcher towards enriching were conditioned by the fact that the language of the collection is not English.
 The relative lack of appropriate computational resources available for languages other than English often dictates which tools and platforms can be used for specific tasks.
 For this reason, the geographical entities in *ChroniclItaly 3.0* have been geocoded using the Google Cloud Natural Language API within the Google Cloud Platform Console [Google Cloud Platform Console](https://cloud.google.com/console/google/maps-apis/overview) which provides a range of NLP technologies in a wide range of languages, including Italian.
 Users are free to choose the geo-coding tool most suitable to them.
 For more details on how to perform geo-coding with Google API, please visit [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
 A description of the challenges encountered in this process can be found [here](https://github.com/lorellav/GeoNewsMiner#geocoding-with-google-api).

 In this workflow, we decided to geo-code only GPE entities.
 Though not optimal, the decision was made also considering that GPE entities are generally more informative as they would typically refer to countries and cities (though it was found to retrieve also counties and States) while LOC entities are typically rivers, lakes, and geographical areas (e.g., the Pacific Ocean).
 Depending on individual researcher's needs, users are free to geo-code LOC-entities as well.
+The code and the scripts used to perform this step can be found in the dediacted folder of this repository.

 ## 5.1 Critical intervention
 In addition to the geo-coordinates, Google also provides additional details, such as the tag *type[]* which indicates why Google has provided certain geo-coordinates to a location.
 Some of these geo-coordinates may have been "misinterpreted", therefore understanding the *type[]* of a location is important.
 "Misinterpretations" may happen especially when working with historical data.
 Because the Google Places database stores places based on a contemporary world map, the locations in a historical dataset may have changed name or may no longer exist.
 Moreover, categories such as country, city, region, municipality, etc. which Google uses to determine the location *type[]* are highly dependent on the location itself and consequently, certain categories may not apply or they may change from place to place.